supercharge/map/README.md

 ## Usage
 Using `@supercharge/map` is pretty straightforward.
-Import the `Map` class exported from the `@supercharge/map` package and use it the same way you would use JavaScript’s `Map` class.
-On top, use the extra methods provided by the package:
+Import the `Map` class exported from the `@supercharge/map` package and use it (almost) the same way you would use JavaScript’s `Map` class.
+This package gives you the parameter order `key, value, map` in callbacks.
+JavaScript’s Map class gives you `value, key, map`:

 ```js
 const Map = require('@supercharge/map')